+The most important information sent in the advertising packet is called Flags.
+It tells the remote device how to make a connection by identifying the type of Bluetooth supported (BLE, Classic, BR/EDR) and the way connections are allowed.
+The packet can also carry extra information, such as the device name, address, role and so on, but it has a maximum size of 31 bytes.

+The format of the packet is quite simple.
+Each item you wish to advertise starts with a length byte, followed by the type (e.g. Flags or Name) and then the data, the size of which is determined by that length byte.
+The items are simple concatenated together, up to 31 bytes.

 Make a Connection

-Once a Central device processes your advertising packet it can choose what to do next including initiate a connection.
-When the Central App initiates a connection, it will call an API which will trigger the Bluetooth Stack which will generate a Bluetooth Packet called a “connection_req” which will go out the Central radio and through the air to your WICED radio.
+Once a Central device processes your advertising packet it can choose what to do next such as initiating a connection.
+When the Central App initiates a connection, it will call an API which will trigger its Stack to generate a Bluetooth Packet called a “connection_req” which will then go out the Central's radio and through the air to your WICED radio.

-The WICED radio will feed the packet to the WICED Bluetooth Stack which will respond AUTOMATICALLY back with a “connection_rsp” packet.
+The WICED radio will feed the packet to the Stack which will respond AUTOMATICALLY back with a “connection_rsp” packet and stop advertising.
+You do not have to write code for the response to occur but the Stack will generate two callbacks to your firmware (more on that later).